usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   Sec.
-35.151, which states that facilities on which construction commences on or after the date six months following the effective date of the final rule shall comply with the proposed standards adopted by that rule.</p>
+35.151, which states that facilities on which construction commences on or after the date six months following the effective date of the final rule shall comply with the proposed standards adopted by that rule.

-<p> As a result, under the NPRM, for the first six months after the
-  effective date, public entities would have the option to use either UFAS or the 1991 Standards and be in compliance with title II.
+As a result, under the NPRM, for the first six months after the effective date, public entities would have the option to use either UFAS or the 1991 Standards and be in compliance with title II.
 Six months after the effective date of the rule, the new standards would take effect.
 At that time, construction in accordance with UFAS